07BC/homebridge-mhi-wfrac/README.md

 This is a Homebridge plugin for Mitsubishi WF-RAC air conditioners controlled by the Smart M-Air app.
 This plugin exposes three services to HomeKit as one device: a thermostat service for HEATing and COOLing (or AUTO), a fan (additional to the thermostat, or standalone for FAN mode), and a dehumidifier.
-The devices are automatically discovered on the local network (using mDNS bonjour).

 ## Prerequisites